 Over the past couple years we have studied weather in various ways.
 In our first year of homeschooling (3rd grade), we used the Weather book from Usbourne.
 It is a great book for young readers.
 It explains weather phenomena in a way they can understand and has good illustrations.
 We still go back to this book to remember cloud names.

 After studying the weather in some detail, we started keeping a weather journal.
 The kids recorded the temperature, clouds and precipitation at breakfast and dinner time.
-We just used a notebook, but these free printables look like a lot more fun for primary and elementary students.
+We just used a notebook, but this free weather journal printable looks like a lot more fun for primary and elementary students.

 I was drawn to the other weather book on vacation while looking through a display of nature guides in a museum gift shop.
 (HINT: Museum gift shops often have wonderful guide books you may not have seen anywhere else!
 I’m kind of addicted.)
 The Ron Cordes Pocket Guide to Weather Forecasting is a quick guide to using nature to forecast the weather.
-(I found it interesting that the only retail link I could find for this book was Bass Pro- which by the way has a great selection of guides and kids nature study resources.)
 By looking at the clouds or how nature behaves, you can often predict the weather over the next 24 hours.

 For instance, a halo around the sun or moon in the summer months usually means rain is on the way.
 Or, if you are camping and your campfire smoke rises straight up, the barometric pressure is high and you can expect good weather.
 However, if the smoke stays near the ground, the pressure is dropping – watch for rain.